How can a compound known as trimethylamine increase your risk of heart disease? Learn more about it and how to reduce its levels in your body.

 When the heart is not working well, it may result in the buildup of blood in the main vein leading to the kidneys.
 The kidneys then do not receive the right amount of nutrients and oxygen to keep them in good condition.

-The connection between TMAO levels and heart disease is so strong that some studies suggest testing the former can be a more accurate predictor of cardiac risks in the short term and the odds of premature death in the long term.
+The connection between TMAO levels and heart disease is so strong that testing the former can be a more accurate predictor of cardiac risks in the short term and the odds of premature death in the long term.

 It can even predict the cardiac outcomes of patients who do not produce troponin T in their blood.
 This protein is an indication of a damaged heart muscle.

 The test available is usually for those who have trimethylaminuria.
 It is a urine test, which tends to contain the compound.

 The procedure is fast, but the compound is highly volatile.
 It’s essential you follow the storage or delivery instructions.

 The specimen may still be viable within four hours if it is refrigerated between 2° and 8°C.

 If you have trimethylaminuria or high levels of TMAO, you may be able to reduce the presence of the compounds in the body with the following: